Inflatable Tent & Air Tent Buying Guide

 Some air tents have one continuous airflow through the whole structure, whilst others use separate inflatable poles.
 However, even if inflatable tents with a continuous airflow get a puncture, they won’t collapse on top of you in the middle of the night, as you can close off each section inside the tent.
 So you don’t need to worry about waking up with your air tent as a blanket rather than a shelter.

 At the end of the day, if you look after your air tent, you shouldn’t have any issues.
-Plus, most inflatable tents come with a puncture repair kit in the unlikely case you do happen to get a puncture, and you can even purchase replacement inflatable poles for some models (the Vango AirBeam series, for instance).
+Plus, in the unlikely case you do happen to get a puncture, you can even purchase replacement inflatable tubes for some models (the Vango AirBeam series, for instance).
 These replacements are very easy to fit with minimal fuss.

 Best inflatable tents